Citrinate/FreePackages/README.md

 ## Introduction

-This plugin discovers free packages on Steam and activates them on your account.
+This plugin finds free packages on Steam and adds them to your account.

 This plugin works by listening for [changes](https://steamdb.info/faq/#changenumber) to Steam's [PICS](https://steamdb.info/faq/#pics).
-When using this plugin, a bot that remains logged on continually will rarely miss newly released free packages.
-The limiting factor here is that PICS doesn't show changes that have aged beyond a certain point.
-Usually, PICS will not show changes older than ~12-16 hours.
-As a result, the plugin might not discover all previously released free packages, and if your bot is logged out for extended periods, it could also miss newly released free packages.
+The plugin can discover new packages as they're released, but is limited due to PICS not showing all old changes.
+As a result, the plugin can only discover packages that have changed recently, usually in the last ~12 hours.

 ## Installation